 As the sun continues to make more regular appearances, I continue to look forward to external sunshine.
 And, yearning for a sweet treat, I’m reminded of that summer favorite: s’mores!

 Every summer we have a family reunion at the beach.
-Bonfires and s’mores are, of course, part of the fun.
+Campfires and s’mores are, of course, part of the fun.
 I’ve earned a reputation around the campfire as the girl in search of the perfect s’more.
 Individually, I quite like graham crackers, chocolate and toasted marshmallows.
 But all those ingredients combined as the traditional s’more have never quite worked for me.

 One year I put chocolate frosting on the graham crackers instead of using candy bars.
 Another year I covered marshmallows in chocolate sauce, rolling them in graham cracker crumbs and then toasting them over the fire.
-I actually liked those, but nobody else around the bonfire really appreciated my efforts.
+I actually liked those, but nobody else around the campfire really appreciated my efforts.